Mestaratype/Firjar/README.md

 ---

-## About

-**Mestara** is a type foundry specialized in creating and designing Arabic typefaces.
-Founded by a professional calligrapher and designer, Mestara aims to reflect the beauty, and modernity while respecting traditional calligraphic principles.
-[Visit our website](https://mestara.com)

 ## Building

 Fonts are built automatically by GitHub Actions - take a look in the "Actions" tab for the latest build.